HOW TO SEE THE NURSE PRACTITIONER

 The nurse practitioner’s can see patients with a wide range of common conditions and undertakes examinations, makes diagnoses and offers treatment.
 It is very appropriate for you to see the nurse practitioner with coughs, colds, sore throats, stomach upsets, rashes, asthma, hay fever, skin problems, infections and childhood infectious diseases.
 They have appointments available that can be booked in advance at the patients’ request for appropriate problems.
 These will include clinic appointments such as diabetes.
 Doctors and nurses work to protocols for such problems so it doesn’t matter who you see; you will get the same sort of consultation.

 They also has appointments that can be accessed more quickly on the day you wish to be seen if you think the problem needs more urgent attention.
-If your problem requires a prescription she is able to provide one, and if the problem turns out to be more complex Susan and Judith are well supported by all the doctors if further help is required.
+If your problem requires a prescription she is able to provide one, and if the problem turns out to be more complex our NPs are well supported by all the doctors if further help is required.

 Remember many minor ailments do not need a visit to the doctor and can often be self managed with help from the pharmacist.